Special economic zones of China: Implementation history

+The four original SEZs were located in coastal Guangdong and Fujian partly because those provinces had longstanding links with the outside world and were geographically positioned near Hong Kong, Macau, and Taiwan.
+Shenzhen's location next to Hong Kong was especially strategic, while Xiamen's location near Taiwan made it a logical site for attracting external capital, technology, and managerial expertise.
+By the end of 1990, exports to Hong Kong accounted for two-thirds of Guangdong's industrial output.
+As part of an effort to overcome domestic political resistance, the name "special economic zone" was ultimately chosen over "special zone" to emphasize that only economic, not political, experiments should be carried out.

 Within these SEZs, export-focused businesses had flexibility to respond more quickly to demand in foreign markets.
 These initial SEZs successfully attracted foreign capital, primarily from ethnic Chinese in Taiwan, Hong Kong, and Southeast Asia.
 Many foreign businesses in these areas were motivated to move production to China's SEZs because of lower labour costs, preferential economic policies, and the general trend of offshoring more simple manufacturing as globalization increased.

 Successes in the initial SEZs led to the establishment of additional SEZs in 14 coastal cities: Dalian, Qinhuangdao, Tianjin, Yantai, Qingdao, Lianyungang, Nantong, Shanghai, Ningbo, Wenzhou, Fuzhou, Guangzhou, Zhanjiang and Beihai.
 Since 1988, mainland China's opening to the outside world has been extended to its border areas, areas along the Yangtze River and inland areas.
-First, the state decided to turn Hainan Island into mainland China's biggest special economic zone (approved by the 1st session of the 7th NPC in 1988) and to enlarge the other four special economic zones.
+First, the state decided to turn Hainan Island into mainland China's biggest special economic zone (approved by the 1st session of the 7th National People's Congress in 1988) and to enlarge the other four special economic zones.

 Shortly afterwards, the State Council expanded the open coastal areas, extending into an open coastal belt the open economic zones of the Yangtze River Delta, Pearl River Delta, Xiamen-Zhangzhou-Quanzhou Triangle in south Fujian, the Shandong Peninsula, the Liaodong Peninsula (in Liaoning Province), Hebei Province and Guangxi autonomous region.
 In June 1990, the Chinese government opened the Pudong New Area in Shanghai to overseas investment, and additional cities along the Yangtze River valley, with Shanghai's Pudong New Area as its "dragon head."